parvezs27/Tableau_Sales_Dashboards/README.md

 For customer distribution by number of orders, a histogram will be used.
 Histograms will help in understanding how many customers fall into the different ranges (bins) of the number of orders placed, providing a clear picture of the overall distribution.
 Additionally, the histogram will also allow the spotting of outliers or unusual data points that may indicate unique customer segements or behaviours.

-For product subcategory comparison, if we were to be comparing subcategories only for the current year, then a regular vertical or horizontal bar chart sorted in descending order would be ideal.
+For product subcategory comparison, if we were to be comparing subcategories only for the current year, then a regular vertical or horizontal bar chart sorted in descending order would be a good choice.
 However since we have multiple dimensions (subcategory, current year, previous year) and one measure (sales performance), a bar-in-bar chart would be effective to display the product subcategory sales and profits by current and previous year.

 For top 10 customers by highest profit, a table will be used.
 Due to the amount of detail we have to display, a simple table with the metrics as columns and ranks as rows will provide a clear picture.